Alternative Leukemia Treatment

 Doctors agree: leukemia has no single cause.
 Too many risk factors and unknowns about the human body still exist to limit the disease to just one culprit.
 As Western medicine realizes the complexity of diseases like leukemia, many doctors have also accepted that there may not be a single “best” treatment for restoring a patient back to health.

 In this two-part Leukemia Newsletter, we explore the differences between Western medicine and alternative therapies.
-We also suggest some considerations for choosing an alterative (meaning “outside of Western medical practice”) or complementary (alternative therapies used along with Western medicine to ease treatment pain or promote faster healing) treatment.
+We also suggest some considerations for choosing an alterative (meaning “outside of Western medical practice”) or complementary (alternative leukemia treatment used along with Western medicine to ease pain or promote faster healing) treatment.

 How Western/Clinical Medicine Views Leukemia